eonist/eonist.github.io/_posts/2020-07-06-evolution-of-projects.md

-My notes on evolution of codebases as it progresses over time<!--more-->
+My notes on evolution of projects as it progresses over time<!--more-->

 ### The simple beginnings
 - Everything is simple